andgordio/mockupless/docs/Courses/InteractionBasics/course-project/README.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-The prototype allows to view a list of restaurants, see their details, place, view and cancel reservations, view favorites and add to them.
+The prototype allows to view a list of restaurants, see their details, place and cancel reservations, view and manage favorites.

 Play with the prototype above and try recreating it yourself from scratch.
 If you want to test a different layout or even change the workflow slightly feel free to give it a try.
 Remember, the whole point of creating interactive prototypes is being able to test, validate, analyze and iterate over the designs.

-If you encounter problems while working on this project, read the next articles.
-They go into details about the structure and the logic of the prototype.
+If you encounter problems while working on this project, read the following articles.
+They provide a step-by-step guide to creating the core structure of the prototype.

 ### Community